denoland/fresh/docs/latest/concepts/islands.md

 }
 ```

-You can also use components from your `components/` directory within islands
+You can also create shared components in your `components/` directory, which can
-too.
+be used in both static and interactive islands.

 ```tsx islands/my-island.tsx
 import { useSignal } from "@preact/signals";